- 1. Go Boating at Burnham Park

 This stunning community artwork has now become a hit tourist attraction and a great excursion in La Trinidad, Benguet.
 Indeed, the Colors of StoBoSa is a magnificent menagerie of bright colors that will capture your attention and entice you to stop and take pictures.

-Baguio may be known for the chilly temperatures, but over the years, it's transformed to become a gateway to the Cordillera region.
+Baguio may be known for its chilly temperatures, but over the years, it's transformed to become a gateway to the Cordillera region.

 It continues to put the spotlight on the significance of the Cordilleran culture to the city, as well as celebrate the creativity and hard work of its people.

 Get the most out of your Baguio trip and plan your itinerary now.
-Check out Baguio tours and activities that will let you experience the different sides of the province outside of the usual tourist destinations.
+Check out our Baguio tours and activities that will let you experience the different sides of the province outside of the usual tourist destinations.
+If you are traveling in a large group, you can rent a car to Baguio or book a van to Baguio for rent.
+Looking for other romantic destinations in the Philippines?
+Check out our honeymoon packages for other options.
+For a hassle-free experience, use our online trip booking services for Baguio tour packages or for other Philippine tour packages.